wandexdev/aws-bootcamp-cruddur-2023/journal/week1.md

 >
 > This is the Gitpod workspaces version

 Succeeded in containerizing the front and back end cruddur app codebases and testing them with gitpod's url to affirm the success.
-Here's the final outpu.
+Here's the final output.
 ![Gitpod Final](assets/wk1/gitpodfinal.png)
+##### BACKEND
-- Started by writing a docker file for backend end(Python-flask), defined the paths and commands needed to build the image for the container.
-Find the well dcumented docker file  [here](https://github.com/wandexdev/aws-bootcamp-cruddur-2023/blob/main/backend-flask/Dockerfile)
+- Started by writing a docker file for **backend end(Python-flask)**, defined the paths and commands needed to build the image for the container.
+Find the well documented docker file  [here](https://github.com/wandexdev/aws-bootcamp-cruddur-2023/blob/main/backend-flask/Dockerfile)
 ![Gitpod Final](assets/wk1/backenddfile.png)
 - Prepared the python environment in my working directory by installing dependencies, setting environment variables for CORS, running the below command and unlocking the gitpod port:
     ```shell